 Complications with her health forced Gutierrez to stop playing soccer, but she knew she could still be a writer.
 In 2019, she started a soccer news platform to share insight on women’s soccer from around the league.

-As a journalism master’s student at the University of Oregon School of Journalism and Communication, Gutierrez explored the experiences of fellow female sports journalists in a male-dominated industry for her culminating master's project.
+As a journalism master’s student at the University of Oregon School of Journalism and Communication, Gutierrez explored the experiences of fellow female sports journalists in a male-dominated industry for her culminating master's project, which became Women Kick Balls, her sports journalism website and magazine.

 He told me, “Jack, you just have to start writing.
 Start a blog and get some experience.”